bastings/nlp1-2017-projects/dep-parser/README.md

   * LSTM stands for *Long short-term memory*.
 For clarity: an LSTM is a special type of RNN.
   * [The Unreasonable Effectiveness of Recurrent Neural Networks](http://karpathy.github.io/2015/05/21/rnn-effectiveness/) by Andrej Karpathy.
   * [Understanding LSTM Networks](http://colah.github.io/posts/2015-08-Understanding-LSTMs/) on Christopher Olah's blog.
-  * [These lecture notes](http://cs224d.stanford.edu/lecture_notes/notes4.pdf) from the Stanford course Deep Learning for NLP.
+  * In class we looked at these slides from the Oxford course on Deep Learning for NLP: [Lecture 3](https://github.com/oxford-cs-deepnlp-2017/lectures/blob/master/Lecture%203%20-%20Language%20Modelling%20and%20RNNs%20Part%201.pdf) and [lecture 4](https://github.com/oxford-cs-deepnlp-2017/lectures/blob/master/Lecture%204%20-%20Language%20Modelling%20and%20RNNs%20Part%202.pdf).
-  * Oxford also ran a course on Deep Learning for NLP earlier this year.
-[Lecture 3](https://github.com/oxford-cs-deepnlp-2017/lectures#5-lecture-3---language-modelling-and-rnns-part-1-phil-blunsom) and [lecture 4](https://github.com/oxford-cs-deepnlp-2017/lectures#6-lecture-4---language-modelling-and-rnns-part-2-phil-blunsom) offer a very (very) good introduction in RNNs and LSTMs respectively.
-If you find yourself with 3 hours to spare, watching these lecture is probably a great way to spend them.

 * **Pytorch**
   * This [PyTorch tutorial](http://pytorch.org/tutorials/intermediate/char_rnn_classification_tutorial.html) has a simple implementation of an RNN.